Beating Alcohol Addiction: Marvin the "Mental Health Warrior" Cat’s Emotion-First Plan

 I tapped the book on my knee — I Triumphed over Bipolar, Alcoholism, and Anxiety Disorder by Becoming a Mental Health Warrior.

-“That’s why the very first ten Mindset Rules in this book are all about building your foundation.
+“That’s why the first ten Mindset Rules are about building your foundation.
 They’re the rules you need on day one — when everything feels impossible.”

 Marvin’s Takeaway: